ALEHACKsp/LobbySimulatorCompanion/README.md

 ![](docs/images/lobby_sample.png)

-You can see the LOOP bar showing the connection status; server information and killer information, in addition to our own personal notes.
-I have rated this killer as positive and added a note that says "Nice killer!".
+You can see the LOOP bar showing the connection status, server information, killer information (in addition to your own personal notes for rating them) and a bunch of statistics that include survival info match times, and queue times.

 # How to install?